proplot-dev/proplot/docs/showcase1.rst

    :height: 241px

-`~proplot.colortools.wrapper_cmap` also lets you provide arbitrarily spaced, monotonically increasing levels, and by default the color gradations between each number in the level list will be the same, no matter the step size.
-This is powered by the `~proplot.colors.LinearSegmentedNorm` normalizer, and can be overridden with the ``norm`` keyword arg, which constructs an arbitrary normalizer from the `~proplot.colortools.Norm` constructor.
+`~proplot.axes.wrapper_cmap` also lets you provide arbitrarily spaced, monotonically increasing levels, and by default the color gradations between each number in the level list will be the same, no matter the step size.
+This is powered by the `~proplot.colortools.LinearSegmentedNorm` normalizer, and can be overridden with the ``norm`` keyword arg, which constructs an arbitrary normalizer from the `~proplot.colortools.Norm` constructor.